-Financial Information
+Financial Information\

 We know that cost is a key factor when considering higher education.
-We are proud to offer our Doctor of Naturopathy degree at the lowest tuition of all the accredited naturopathic schools in North America.
+Our Doctor of Naturopathy degree is offered at low tuition and exceptional value.

-CCNM students may be able to take advantage of Canadian and/or provincial student loan programs.
-CCNM also offers a limited number of bursaries as a result of the generosity of its donors.
+CCNM students may be able to take advantage of Canadian and/or provincial student loan programs, CCNM also offers a limited number of bursaries as a result of the generosity of its donors.
 Private and professional school loans may also be available through your financial institution.